 Total Film 100 Greatest Movies Of All Time—A mainstream list of 100 of the magazine's five-star reviewed films.
 This link is from the Internet Archive

 Total Film's web site (now run by Games Radar) had been putting out a series of top-50 (usually) film lists on a variety of topics.
-When combined, they make up a popular list that also leans mainstream.
+When combined, they make up a strongly popular/mainstream list.
 These lists include:

 TV Guide 50 Greatest Movies on TV and Video—The television magazine chooses the top 50 films, with an emphasis on how the film looks on a small screen.
 This link is from Tim Dirks's Greatest Films site.